Dates Available

 By the end of this course, you will be able to:

-• To use intermediate pattern cutting techniques to develop a variety of garment styles
+• To use intermediate pattern cutting techniques to develop a draft, pattern and toile for a set project

 • To translate patterns and problem solve in 2D and 3D